 Who Is This Course For?

 The course is designed for disability service professionals looking to extend their knowledge and skills through an accredited programme developed by and for people working in disability services.
 It is particularly suitable for people engaged in continuing professional development.
-You will receive 10 credits towards a QQI Level 7 B.A. in Applied Social Studies (Disability) award upon successful completion that can be used to gain further qualifications.
+You will receive 10 credits towards a QQI Level 7 BA in Professional Social Care (Disability) award upon successful completion that can be used to gain further qualifications.